 We will bear the cost of solicitation of proxies.
 In addition to the use of the mails, proxies may be solicited by certain of our officers, directors and employees without extra compensation, by telephone, facsimile or personal interview.
 We have retained D.F.
-King & Company, Inc. for a fee not to exceed \$5,000 to aid in solicitation of proxies.
+King & Company, Inc. for a fee not to exceed \$5,500 to aid in solicitation of proxies with respect to Proposals 1, 2 and 4.
+We have not engaged a proxy solicitor with respect to Proposal 3.